apify/actor-whitepaper/README.md

 NOTE: Probably it doesn't make sense to support the co-running actors in parallel, it would be too inefficient.

 ```
-// TODO: Support creating chains like this
+// TODO: Support creating chains like this:
 // XXX:   actor call apify/google-search-scraper
   => actor call apify/send-email queryTerms="aaa\nbbb"
 // XXX:   actor call apify/web-scraper